 This page displays information about a user's endpoints, listed by platform type.
+Endpoint categories include Shield, Mobile Device, and Cloud.

 - 1. In the left pane, click Populations > Users. - 2.
 Search or select a user name, then the Endpoints tab.